 I am not your typical fundraiser.

-After enjoying a successful career in technology consulting with Accenture and PriceWaterhouseCoopers in various cities (Dallas, San Francisco, Paris, Abu Dhabi, and London) around the world, I left it to help my Catholic diocese in London, England with a fundraising campaign.
+After enjoying a successful career in technology consulting with Accenture and PriceWaterhouseCoopers in various cities (Dallas, San Francisco, Paris, Abu Dhabi, and London) around the world, at the age of 27, I left it to help my Catholic diocese in London, England with a fundraising campaign.
 The campaign went on to raise over $50 million, the largest sum ever raised for the Catholic Church in the United Kingdom.

 Learning from professional fundraisers, I figured out the basics and then left the diocese to focus on what I love doing most:

 My mission is to help build Catholic charities, parishes, religious orders, and lay apostolates that change the culture and bring people to Our Blessed Lord.

 How did I end up fundraising for Catholic organizations?
 Well… it wasn’t immediate.
 I arrived at the decision to pursue a career in fundraising after a year of discernment.

 During this time, I attended daily Mass, spoke to priests regularly including my spiritual director, studied theology, and attended several retreats at a nearby Benedictine monastery.

 I continually asked God what he wanted me to do, and I took ample time to listen to him and journal my experiences.
 As I completed my master’s degree in Christianity at Heythrop, the Catholic college and seminary near my home, I better understood the foundations of my faith and spoke with others who inspired me to take this decision.

 I finally quit my career (and pretty much everything that I had worked up to for the past 10 years).
 I then started as an entry-level fundraiser for my diocese.
 It was a humbling experience, especially since I had just left a prominent career path as a professional consultant.
 I went from being a high-flying, well-paid international consultant to a novice, modest-paid diocesan fundraiser.
 Nonetheless, I was ecstatic!